 Snowdrops at The Weir Garden

 You may have heard our snowdrops are some of the best in town.
-Come along this February as these tiny white buds make an appearance across the garden.
+Come in late winter as these tiny white buds make an appearance across the garden.

 Snowdrops are a firm favourite with children and adults alike.
 There are many different varieties of snowdrop and several can be spotted here at The Weir Garden whilst on a wander.
 Amazingly, snowdrops can range from a tiny 2.7 inches in size for a standard bulb to a rather large 12 inches for the giant species.
 Their leaves have reinforced tips to push through hard frozen ground; they even contain a natural anti-freeze which helps them survive very cold conditions.

-The scientific name for snowdrop is Gallanthus which means ‘milk flower’ a rather fitting name for these white beauties.
+The scientific name for snowdrop is Galanthus which means ‘milk flower’ a rather fitting name for these white beauties.

 Snowdrops are like a pretty winter promise; spring will soon be here and it’s refreshing to spot the first signs of new life after the Christmas season.
-Come along this February to see the first of nature’s show and appreciate the wonderful view of small white buds carpeting the banks of the River Wye.
+Come along in late January and February to see the first of nature’s show and appreciate the wonderful view of small white buds carpeting the banks of the River Wye.